 - 6. Wash.
-Health Partnership SB 5945 Second Substitute Senate Bill 5945 (WA health partnership plan) establishes the Washington Health Partnership, a workgroup consisting of members from the Office of Financial Management, the Department of Social and Health Services, the Health care Authority, and the House of Representatives and Senate policy committees.
+Health Partnership SB 5945 Second Substitute Senate Bill 5945 establishes the Washington Health Partnership, a workgroup consisting of members from the Office of Financial Management, the Department of Social and Health Services, the Health care Authority, and the House of Representatives and Senate policy committees.
 The workgroup is directed to review the findings of a recent Mathematica Policy Research study of insurance reform proposals and make recommendations by December 1, 2009.
 Funding is provided for (1) a consultant to facilitate the workgroup process and produce the recommendations, and (2) six months of OFM staffing to managed the contract and coordinate interagency work. - 7.
-WASPC Information Systems Funding previously passed through to the Washington Association of Sheriffs and Police Chiefs (WASPC) to support information technology projects is no longer needed.
+WASPC Information Systems Funding previously passed through to the Washington Association of Sheriffs and Police Chiefs to support information technology projects is no longer needed.
 (Violence Reduction Drug Enforcement Account) - 8.
 National and Community Service The Washington Commission for National and Community Service (WCNCS) oversees \$14 million in federal grants.
 Federal funding for the administrative oversight of these grants will be reduced by \$61,964 per fiscal year.
 State funding is provided to replace the reduced federal funding. - 9.
-Governor-Directed Freeze In response to rising energy prices and other economic conditions, in August 2008, the Governor directed state agencies to cut gasoline consumption and freeze new hiring, out-of-state travel, personal service contracts, and equipment purchases not related to public safety or other essential activities.
-These savings are continued into the 2009-11 biennium. - 10.
-Governor-Directed 1% Cut In October 2008, Governor Gregoire asked agencies to find an additional \$240 million in savings.
-These savings are continued into the 2009-11 biennium. - 11.
+Governor-Directed Freeze - Funding is reduced by assuming a similar amount of savings each fiscal year as was achieved in FY 2009 by the freeze on new hiring, out-of-state travel, personal services contracts, and equipment purchases not related to public safety or other essential activities. - 10.
+Governor-Directed 1% Cut Funding is reduced by assuming a similar amount of savings each fiscal year as was achieved in FY 2009 through the 1 percent cut enacted by the Governor in FY 2008. - 11.
 Employee Health Insurance Funding for employee health benefits is increased by 3% each year, to \$745 per employee per month in FY 2010 and \$768 in FY 2011.
 Subject to statutory limitations and the requirements of any applicable collective bargaining agreements, the Public Employees' Benefits Board (PEBB) may make adjustments to employee premium contributions, point of service payments, or plan design in order to provide benefits within available funding.
 (General Fund-State, various other funds) - 12.
 Actuarial Method Changes-State Funding for employer contributions to state retirement systems is reduced to reflect changes to actuarial assumptions and methods used for many of the Washington State Retirement Systems.
 More detailed information about this item is provided in Agency 713 State Employee Compensation Adjustments. (various funds)